twhiteaker/CFGeom/docs/index.md

 equivalents can be represented in NetCDF-CF. The project includes a Python reference implementation for reading and writing geometries in a netCDF file.

+You may also be interested in the [R reference implementation](https://github.com/dblodgett-usgs/NCDFSG).

+## Getting Started

 * Install this package and start coding with the [tutorial](tutorial.html).
 * For simplified examples demonstrating the various geometry types in CDL and netCDF format, see the [simplified examples